8 Things You Didn’t Know About The Lunar New Year

 Traveling during the holidays is terrible; that’s a universal fact, and Chinese New Year is no exception.
 The annual event has been termed the Chunyun period, and it’s the largest yearly human migration in the world.
 In 2019, the authorities in China worked to handle an estimated 3 billion trips by land, sea, rail and air.

 Of course, that changed in 2020, and holiday travel has been significantly curtailed for the last three consecutive years.
-In 2023, numbers are expected to bounce back after China relaxed its pandemic restrictions.
-Still, China’s health officials are urging people to reconsider travel, so a return to pre-pandemic numbers isn’t expected.
-Officials are estimating 2.1 billion trips this year — double that of 2022, but far below 2019.
+In 2024, numbers are expected to continue bouncing back after China relaxed its pandemic restrictions.
+Officials are estimating 480 million trips this year — which is 40 percent more than in 2023.

 If a person can’t travel, they can still watch China Central Television’s New Year’s Gala Show, which is considered the most-viewed event on television.
 Featuring singing, dancing, acrobatics, magic, fireworks and opera, this event makes New York City’s New Year’s ball drop seem extraordinarily tame in comparison.